“I Am Ali” Festival Bike Build

 As a child Muhammad had his bicycle stolen, this moment impacted his life greatly.
 In his memory over 100 volunteers, police officers, and children in foster care work together to build 125 bikes.
 The day ends at the racecourse.
 Children could either learn how to ride a bike or go for a joy ride!

 The children loved getting to ride around on bikes for the first time.
 They made memories that will last for a lifetime.
-In the days leading up to the Bike Build (formerly known as Build A Bike) service project, where volunteers put together bikes for kids in foster care, there were also performances and activities from local arts and cultural groups that honored Ali’s giving spirit.
+In the days leading up to the Bike Build service project, where volunteers put together bikes for kids in foster care, there were also performances and activities from local arts and cultural groups that honored Ali’s giving spirit.

 This wonderful event was successful thanks to the efforts of Benchmark Family Services, Maryhurst, SAFY, Uspiritus, Home of the Innocence, Omni Visions, Family Ark, St. Joseph Children’s Home, New Beginnings, Rescare, Kulima Care, and many more.
 It was truly a life-changing experience, and we can’t wait for next year’s festival!